 back while on vacation in the San Diego area.
 Los Niños volunteers prepare meals for school children, build organic gardens, or participate in construction of schools and community facilities in underprivileged neighborhoods in the

 San Diego/Tijuana border region.
 Price: $49 for half day to $750 for a weekend.

 Relief Riders International: Barely two years old, this for-profit adventure travel company’s

 15-day cultural journey coupled with a humanitarian mission has already won kudos from travel critics and participants.
 Presently, Relief Riders operates in Rajasthan, India.
 Groups are limited to 15 riders—age is no barrier, the

 oldest participant to date was 69.
 Riders deliver relief supplies, books, educational information, medicine, and goats to villagers, and they accompany a medical team that sets up camps along the journey.
 Those not accustomed to the saddle

-Habitat for Humanity International: Global Village Program (www.habitat.org): Habitat volunteers travel
+Habitat for Humanity International: Global Village Program: Habitat volunteers travel

-to 40 countries around the globe helping to bridge cultural differences by pitching in to build homes for deserving people.
+to well over 50 countries around the globe helping to bridge cultural differences by pitching in to build homes for deserving people.
+Since 1976, the organization has built or repaired over 600,000 houses, serving more than 3 million people worldwide.
 Domestic builds last one to two weeks; overseas builds last three to four weeks and usually include a post-build

 vacation in-country.
-Price: from $2,000, exclusive of airfare and living costs.
-Contact: firstname.lastname@example.org.
+Price: approximately $2,000, depending upon the country, exclusive of airfare and living costs.

-Online Volunteering (www.onlinevolunteering.org): This United Nations affiliated program gives would-be volunteers from all over
+Online Volunteering: This United Nations affiliated program gives would-be volunteers from all over

 the world the chance to help organizations serving communities in developing countries—without leaving their home.
 These online volunteers translate documents, write articles, research data, build websites, mentor young people,